 Clearing the hype and the haze between you and the Cloud.

 With organisations racing towards the Cloud, having the right amount of Internet bandwidth available to deliver a plethora of Cloud services – and sustain these concurrently, and reliably day-after-day for all your users – is a business priority.
 Internet really is the 4th utility.
 Too little Internet bandwidth, and the fragments of time spent waiting for things to load added to the frustration caused to your users by a disappointing Cloud experience leads to countless hours and £’s of lost productivity; not to mention the risk of discord amongst the ranks arising from another IT project that failed to deliver the hype.
+Ensuring sufficient broadband for Cloud solutions is a complex choice and it is imperative that businesses get it right.

 Yet in a broadband market bulging with such hype – plus the various contractual smoke and mirrors, how much is bandwidth is enough, and how much is too much for your business.
 Navigating the complex Internet world of “FTTC to FTTP requires new CPE, coz it’s not VDSL on your new ONT” requires trust in your Service Provider to expertly inform your decision making, helping your business to move forward without over paying in the hyped-up race towards Full Fibre, FTTP and Gigabit Internet.